 Students must be accepted into the professional program before they may take upper-division courses in industrial design.
 Industrial design has additional restrictions that apply to major courses.
 (See the industrial design sections of this catalog.)
-A professional program application (available at http://sot.et.byu.edu/advisement/applications-and-forms) must be completed and submitted to 250 SNLB.
+A professional program application must be submitted; contact Engineering Student Services for information.

-Students interested in declaring TEE as a major are encouraged to visit with the School of Technology advisor (250 SNLB) regarding requirements for program entrance, graduation, and licensure.
+Students interested in declaring TES Teaching emphasis as a major are encouraged to visit with the School of Technology advisor (250 SNLB) regarding requirements for program entrance, graduation, and licensure.